jaydcarlson/mxiot/README.md

 # Booting Linux
 While you could use mxiot as a (very bad) single-board computer, it's designed for embedded tasks.
 Most of the sensors and peripherals you'll use with this board will require kernel and DTS modifications; I recommend setting up a project-specific Buildroot tree you can work out of to build a U-Boot, Linux kernel, and rootfs with the specific packages you need.

 I don't have published patches yet, but you can largely use an unmodified i.MX6ULZ EVK port to get mxiot to boot.
-Honestly, in the grand scheme of things, the amount of work to get mxiot booting is pretty minimal compared to the time you'll spend getting auxiliary drivers working in Linux.

 ## Buildroot
 Buildroot doesn't have an i.MX6ULZ defconfig, but we can start with an i.MX6ULL one and go from there